 Pretty Pin Up Shoes

 Bright, cheery colors with feminine detailing makes the perfect pair of shoes suitable for any aspiring pin up.
 Many brands are pairing cut-out details with pastel stripes for a happy-go-lucky 1950s feel.
 Shop these vintage style shoes here.

-Tonal colors, delicate perforations and bows add subtle glamour from Hotter shoes.
+Tonal colors, delicate perforations, and bows add subtle glamour .
 The bright pastel shades of these shoes make them a great choice to finish a 1950s outfit.

-Also at this time due to the popularity of the Tango dance craze, shoes began to have supportive design details in order to hold the wearers feet securely.
-Mary Janes, T Bars, and the namesake of the dance the Tango shoe were all popular.
-An advantage of metallic’s, is that they can be worn with any color.
-Where black shoes may look too heavy paired with a light dress, metallic shoes subtly harmonize.
+Also at this time, due to the popularity of the Tango dance craze, shoes began to have supportive design details in order to hold the wearers feet securely.
+Mary Janes, T-Bars, and the namesake Tango shoe were all popular.
+An advantage of metallics was that they could be worn with any color.
+Where black shoes may have looked too heavy paired with a light dress, metallic shoes subtly harmonized.